How do you drive long-term growth?

 The results?
 We almost tripled fundraising revenue from email alone in the first year and a half.

 Acquiring supporters of the future

 Users expect more personalized and frictionless digital interactions, so we set out to design tailored, dynamic experiences to match the many unique supporter motivations, entry points, and donor journeys.
-We segmented the U.S. Fund’s audience and developed messaging plans around three proven themes: painting a picture of progress to show users the magnitude of their impact, highlighting UNICEF’s commitment to transparency by showcasing how donations make a difference, and demonstrating that UNICEF is a genuinely innovative organization helping children in a modern world in modern ways.
+We segmented UNICEF USA’s audience and developed messaging plans around three proven themes: painting a picture of progress to show users the magnitude of their impact, highlighting UNICEF’s commitment to transparency by showcasing how donations make a difference, and demonstrating that UNICEF is a genuinely innovative organization helping children in a modern world in modern ways.